Makar Sankranti: Goa

 Known as Sankrant in Goa and like in the rest of the country, people distribute sweets in the form of granules of sugar-coated till pulses among family members and friends.
-Newly married women offer five sunghat or small clay pots with black beaded threads tied around them, to the deity.
+Newly married women offer five sughat or small clay pots with black beaded threads tied around them, to the deity.
 These pots are filled with newly harvested food grains and are offered with betel leaves and areca nut.
 Its observance takes place on a rather subdued note, unlike major festivals of the region like Ganesh chaturthi.

 Gujarat

 Uttarayana, as Makar Sankranti is called in Gujarati, is a major festival in the state of Gujarat which lasts for two days.